rockettheme/docs/Docs/accounts_billing/forum_guide.md

 * What Were the Results of these Attempts?

 If these four questions are answered, you will be far more likely to receive the answers you need in a timely manner.

+It can also be very helpful to provide information about the server and platform.
+Which version of PHP is running, the version number of the RocketTheme product (if applicable), the browser(s) affected by a frontend display issue, any error codes that appear, and any other relevant information can be very useful in providing accurate support.

+Screenshots and URLs can be helpful as well.

 ### Remember to Mark Your Message as Solved